 Amount of oats harvested in New Zealand

-By region, year ended June 2017, tonnes harvested
+By territorial authority, year ended June 2017, tonnes harvested

 Farm: For the purposes of this census a farm is one or more blocks of land, managed as a single operation, that is engaged in agricultural activity.
 This includes farming of livestock, horticulture, viticulture, nurseries, forestry, growing grain and seed crops, and land that could be used for these purposes.